Dil Hi Toh Hai: Season 1

 Vijaypath Noon, the owner of pharmaceutical company Noon Biotech is a top Indian entrepreneur.
-A doting son to his mother, he was left by his wife Geeta years ago when their son Ritwik was a child.
-Vijay is now married to Mamta, a divorcee mother of her son Rishabh.
-The two also have three children of their own: Reeva, Shanaya and Shivam.
-A prolific man, Ritwik thinks women are gold diggers as Geeta abandoned Vijaypath in past.
+A doting son to his mother, he was left by his wife Geeta years ago when their son Ritvik was a child.
+Vijay is now married to Mamta, a divorcee mother with her son Rishabh.
+The two also have three children of their own: Reeva and twins, Shanaya and Shivam.
+A prolific man, Ritvik thinks women are gold diggers as Geeta abandoned Vijaypath in past.

 Dr. Palak Sharma, a middle-class girl chose a medical career after losing her brother due to consumption of incorrect medicines given by hospital.
-Ritwik meets and kisses Palak, mistaking her as his girlfriend.
+Ritvik meets and kisses Palak, mistaking her as his girlfriend.
 But they eventually become friends.
-Reeva's fiancé Samar elopes with Radhika, an assistant of Palak's mother Manjeet.
+Reeva's fiancé, Samar, elopes with Radhika, an assistant of Palak's mother, Manjeet.
 Ritvik thinks Palak helped them.
 Hurt, she quits her job and moves to Mumbai.

 3 months later

-Ritwik's bestfriend Rohit is engaged to Palak's bestfriend, Shweta(Setu).
+Ritvik's best friend, Rohit, is engaged to Palak's bestfriend, Shweta (Setu).
 Palak returns to Delhi.
-Ritwik is set to marry Ananya, Rohit's sister.
+Ritvik is set to marry Ananya, Rohit's sister.
 After knowing Palak's innocence in their past fight, he confesses his love for her but Manjeet, Vijay and Rishabh disapprove.
 Misunderstandings created by Vijay between the couple make them break up.
 Manjeet fixes Palak's wedding to Naman Kapoor.
-Ritwik realises the truth, wanting her back.
-They marry as Naman steps back.
+Ritvik realises the truth and wants her back.
+They get married as Naman steps back.

-Palak begins working for Vikrant Raheja, in fact Geeta and her second husband's son.
-Vijay tells Ritwik that Palak and Vikrant have an affair.
-Later he understands he is wrong about Palak.
-She meets Mamta who asks her to leave Ritwik.
-Suppressing her desire, Palak performs a false affair with Vikrant, leaving Ritwik heartbroken.
+Palak begins working for Vikrant Raheja, Geeta and her second husband's son.
+Vijay tells Ritvik that Palak and Vikrant have an affair.
+Later, he understands he is wrong about Palak.
+She meets Mamta who asks her to leave Ritvik.
+Suppressing her desire, Palak performs a false affair with Vikrant, leaving Ritvik heartbroken.
 Palak faints and turns out pregnant in hospital.
-Sacrificing her love for Ritwik's family, she lies to be pregnant with Vikrant's child.
+Sacrificing her love for Ritvik's family, she lies to be pregnant with Vikrant's child.